engineervix/readme-coverage-badger/README.md

 ## ✅ TODO

 - [ ] Add a screenshot / demo in this README
+- [ ] improve CI/CD to cater for GNU/Linux, Mac OS X and Windows
 - [ ] Make the codebase fully typed
 - [ ] Improve the Tests by [parametrizing](https://docs.pytest.org/en/stable/example/parametrize.html) fixtures and test functions
 - [ ] Cater for both markdown and restructuredtext, and detect which is which if no extension given